ese3500/final-project-micro-music/README.md

 What do you expect to achieve by the final demonstration or after milestone 1?

-By the final demonstration, we expect have implemented the audio recording and file storage features.
-This should allow the user to press a button to start recording, play audio into the microphone of the device, and then stop recording and save the file.
-Then, through a remote control, the user should be able to select and play their desired music files through the speaker and LED light strips.
-Because the memory space on the AtMega328PB is limited, we will communicate with a web server via the Raspberry PI where the AtMega328PB can send audio data to and read audio data from.
-The ESP32 will write to the LED array.
+By the final demonstration, we expect have implemented the audio recording and playback features.
+This should allow the user to press a button to start recording, play audio into the microphone of the device, and then stop recording and playback the audio.
+The ESP32 will receive audio data from the AtMega328PB and write to the LED array.
 We also expect to have fitted all the components (MCU, speaker, microphone, LED strips, circuit parts) into the container with all the user interaction parts (knobs, sensors, and LED light strips) integrated for the user to easily use.

 ### 8. Methodology

 First, we will outline our design in both software and hardware.
 For software, we will discuss how each feature will be implemented using software.
 For example, for recording audio, we will establish that we will use an interrupt service routine triggered by a button press to start the recording process.
-We also will define how the software in the AtMega328PB will interface with peripherals such as the external memory storage device, the microphone, speaker, LED light strips, etc..
+We also will define how the software in the AtMega328PB will interface with peripherals.
 This will require reading the datasheets of the various peripherals we have sourced and discussing how the AtMega can properly interface with them using polling/interrupts or serial communication.
 For hardware, we plan to draw a circuit schematic outlining all the wire connections between the AtMega328PB and peripherals.

 Next, after the planning stage, we will implement one feature at a time.
-The first feature will be reading in audio using the microphone and then amplifying it through the speaker, with adjustable volume control using a potentiometer.
+The first feature will be reading in audio using the microphone.
 The next feature will be providing real-time audio visualization through the LED strips (as the audio is being played into the microphone).
-Next, we will implement the recording music feature and the process of storing the audio data a web server using the ESP32 chip.
-Lastly, we will implement the process by which the AtMega320PB reads audio data from the ESP32 chip to play music files through the speaker and the LED light strips.
+Next, we will implement the recording and playback music feature.
 Each feature will hopefully take a few days to a week to implement.

 Finally, once all the features are implemented, we will start to integrate the components into the container that will house everything.
 This will involve a lot of testing and assembling.
 By the end, we should have a completed audio recording, amplifying, and playback speaker that provides cool visualization features.